LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 1. Connect the ESP32 board to your powerbank via the USB-C port.
 2. Connect to the lantern's WiFi network.
 3. Open the WLED interface.
-4. Click **'TO THE CONTROLS!'**.
+4. Click `TO THE CONTROLS!`.
-5. Go to **'Settings' → 'LED Preferences'**.
+5. Go to `Settings` → `LED Preferences`.
-6. Select **'Enable automatic brightness limiter'** and set **'Maximum PSU Current'** to _1000 mA_.
+6. Select `Enable automatic brightness limiter` and set `Maximum PSU Current` to `1000 mA`.
-7. Leave **'WS281x'** and **'(typ.
-5V WS281x)'**, as this is the LED strip type we're using.
+7. Leave `WS281x` and `(typ.
+5V WS281x)`, as this is the LED strip type we're using.
-8. Set **'Color Order'** to _GRB_.
+8. Set `Color Order` to `GRB`.
-9. Set **'Length:'** to the amount of LEDs you are using.
-In my case, that's _180_ LEDs.
+9. Set `Length:` to the amount of LEDs you are using.
+In my case, that's `180` LEDs.
-10. Set **'Data GPIO'** to _25_.
+10. Set `Data GPIO` to `25`.
-11. Hit **'Save'**.
+11. Hit `Save`.

 If everything is wired correctly, the LED strip should light up.
-If nothing happens, try toggling the system with the 'Power' button in the controls.
+If nothing happens, try toggling the system with the `Power` button in the controls.
 If that does not work, go back and check if you made any mistakes in the previous steps.

 Now, make sure to test if controls such as On/Off and the brightness control slider are working.
-Also change the color of the lights to see if GRB is the correct color order for your strip.
+Also change the color of the lights to see if `GRB` is the correct color order for your strip.
 E.g. if you set the color to red in the interface, but the lights turn green, you should pick a different color order in the LED Settings.

 Congratulations, your LED strip is wired correctly and can be controlled via the web app! 🎉

 ---

-## 5️⃣ Modifying the Lantern (Physical Changes)
+## 6️⃣ Modifying the Lantern (Physical Changes)

 In this step, we will make a few small physical modifications to the original popcorn lantern.
 Again, take your time here.
 Measure twice, cut once.